 Initial Sales Fee.
-On the date of deposit, the trust does not charge an initial sales fee.
+On the date of deposit, the trusts do not charge an initial sales fee.
 However, you will be charged an initial sales fee if you purchase your units after the first deferred sales fee payment has been assessed or if the price you pay for your units exceeds \$10 per unit.
-The initial sales fee, which you will pay at the time of purchase, is equal to the difference between the maximum sales fee (2.75% of the Public Offering Price) and the sum of the maximum remaining deferred sales fee and the C&D Fee (initially \$0.275 per unit).
+The initial sales fee, which you will pay at the time of purchase, is equal to the difference between the maximum sales fee (1.85% of the Public Offering Price for the Dow 10 Trust and 2.75% of the Public Offering Price for the Emerging Markets Trust and the sum of the maximum remaining deferred sales fee and the C&D Fee (initially \$0.185 per unit for the Dow 10 Trust and \$0.275 per unit for the Emerging Markets Trust).
 The dollar amount and percentage amount of the initial sales fee will vary over time.

 Deferred Sales Fee.
-We defer payment of the rest of the transactional sales fee through the deferred sales fee (\$0.225 per unit).
+We defer payment of the rest of the transactional sales fee through the deferred sales fee (\$0.135 per unit for the Dow 10 Trust and \$0.225 per unit for the Emerging Markets Trust).
 You pay any remaining deferred sales fee when you sell or redeem units.
-The trust may sell securities to meet the trust's obligations with respect to the deferred sales fee.
-Thus, no assurance can be given that the trust will retain its present size and composition for any length of time.
+The trusts may sell securities to meet the trusts' obligations with respect to the deferred sales fee.
+Thus, no assurance can be given that a trust will retain its present size and composition for any length of time.